Cloodot

 Tips for a smooth import

-• Clean your data first — Remove blank rows, fix formatting issues, and make sure phone numbers include country codes
+• Clean your data first — Remove blank rows, fix formatting issues, and make sure phone numbers include country codes.

 • All Contacts — View and manage your imported contacts